English • Deal

 First Move Targets Youth Hubs Like Sinchon Shift from Offices to Urban Living Signals Strategic Pivot

-M&G Real Estate, the global property investment arm of British Prudential, is entering South Korea’s institutional rental housing market — a significant shift from its longstanding focus on office real estate.
+M&G Real Estate, the global property investment arm of British Prudential, is expanding its footprint in South Korea by entering the institutional rental housing market — a new sector for the firm, which has long been a major investor in Korea’s office and logistics sectors.

-The company plans to deploy capital from its newly launched Asia Living Property Fund, with an initial focus on co-living developments in university-centric neighborhoods of Seoul, tailored to urban residents in their 20s to 40s.
+The firm will deploy capital from its newly launched Asia Living Property Fund, with an initial focus on the co-living sector in vibrant, university-dense neighborhoods like Sinchon.
+These projects target urban residents in their 20s to 40s, reflecting changing housing preferences in Seoul.

-As of May 19, sources say M&G has completed internal investment screenings for several sites across Seoul and has begun due diligence for selecting its first co-living development.
-Among the leading candidates is Sinchon, a vibrant neighborhood west of central Seoul known for its concentration of major universities and its popularity among college students and young professionals.
+As of May 19, sources indicate that M&G has completed internal investment screenings for multiple sites and is now in due diligence for its first development.
+Sinchon, known for its cluster of major universities and strong appeal to young professionals, is among the top candidates.

-A recent Samsung Securities report (Commercial Real Estate Series Vol. 3 – Rental Housing) estimates Korea’s co-living addressable market at around 3 million one-person households.
-In contrast, demand for senior housing is expected to reach just 500,000.
+Samsung Securities estimates the potential market size for co-living in Korea at around 3 million one-person households.
+In contrast, senior housing demand is projected at just 500,000.

-The investment is being carried out via Capston Asset Management, with experienced co-living operators currently under final review to handle operations and tenant services.
+M&G’s local partner for execution is Capston Asset Management, while experienced co-living operators are currently undergoing final selection for operations and tenant engagement.

 This article was originally published by Corebeat on May 19, 2025.